The Data Dilemma: 11 Accounts Receivable KPIs For Your AR Team to Prioritize

 Developing a system of reporting that’s right for your unique business

-You can use any combination of the KPIs we’ve outlined above to stay on top of your company’s cash position—and you certainly don’t have to track all of them.
+You can use any combination of the accounts receivable KPIs we’ve outlined above to stay on top of your company’s cash position—and you certainly don’t have to track all of them.
 The key is to develop a system of reporting that fits with how your business operates.

 Versapay combines powerful AR automation with a cloud-based collaborative network, allowing sellers and buyers to collaborate easily on any issue that might hold up payment.
 Interactive dashboards make it easy to view critical AR performance metrics at a glance, right when you log into the platform.